ragul-e/SerenityFrameworkWebUITesting/README.md

 2. Post condition

 ## User Defined Exception
-## Screenshot for Failed Test cases
+## Screenshot for all the serenity test steps
-## Runner
-1. Pom.xml
-2. TestNG.xml

 ## Suite
 1. Pom.xml